White Salmon River Rafting

 Gear & Orientation

-At the meeting site, we’ll get you suited up and ready for the river.
+Time to get suited up and ready for the river.
 We provide:

 Once everyone is geared up, we’ll hop into one of our shuttle vans or buses and head upstream to the put-in at BZ Corner.
 That’s where the real adventure begins!